cysouw/diathesis/text/c02_structure.md

 ### Remapping of roles {#sec:intro-remapping}

-Using the abbreviations as summarised in [@fig:abbreviations] I will organise and categorise the role-remapping of all diatheses in various levels of abstraction.
-These different categorisations inform the practical organisation of each chapter.
+All diatheses in this book will be organised and categorised in various levels of abstraction using the abbreviations as summarised in [@fig:abbreviations].
+The following levels of abstraction will be used to arrange the diatheses in each chapter.

 ~~Level 1: diathesis~~.
-Each diathesis is summarised in its own sub-subsection.
+On the lowest level, each diathesis is summarised in its own sub-subsection.
 The establishment of an individual diathesis is not always obvious, and each diathesis in this book is already a conscious categorisation (which could be wrong).
 It has actually been a voyage of discovery in the preparation of this book to decide when to consider a set of examples to be a single diathesis.
-Very often erstwhile single diatheses turned out to be better analysed by a separation into various different diatheses.
+Very often erstwhile single diatheses turned out to be better analysed by a separation into various different diatheses, and vice versa.
 Although I am rather confident in the quality of the current decisions, I expect that further refinements are necessary in the future.

 ~~Level 2: remapping pattern~~.
 The role-remapping of each diathesis is analysed using the single-letter abbreviations (NADGPLpgad–) from [@fig:abbreviations].
 A remapping is specified as an ordered listing of grammatical expressions for roles, both before and after the diathesis.
 For example, ~~[NA | –N]~~ is a diathesis that involves two roles that are marked 'N(ominative)' and 'A(ccusative' before the diathesis and '–' zero and 'N(ominative)' after the diathesis, respectively.
 Because there are many diatheses with this same pattern, this characterisation is already an (implicit) classification.